-Following his three-year period of study in Marburg, at the end of which he published his dissertation on Meister Eckhart, Ueda, back in Japan, turned his attention to Zen, on which he had been invited to write “Meister Eckhart and Zen” as an appended chapter to his published dissertation.
+Following a three-year period of study in Marburg, at the end of which he published his dissertation on Meister Eckhart, Ueda, back in Japan, turned his attention to Zen, on which he had been invited to write “Meister Eckhart and Zen” as an appended chapter to his published dissertation.
 Just as his Zen experience had shaped his understanding of Eckhart’s mysticism, Ueda’s time in Germany, and his excellent command of the German language, led him to study Martin Heidegger’s works side by side with Nishida Kitaro’s Zen inspired philosophy.
-Ueda’s elucidation of his now well-known concept of niju-sekai-nai-sonzai (Being-in-the-Twofold World or Twofold Being-in-the-World) therefore draws on the thought of both Heidegger and Nishida.
+Ueda’s elucidation of his concept of niju-sekai-nai-sonzai (Being-in-the-Twofold World or Twofold Being-in-the-World) draws both on the thought of Heidegger and that of Nishida.

 Heidegger’s Offenheit and Nishida’s “Place of Absolute Nothingness”

-On the other hand, it is clear that Ueda is also rearticulating Nishitani Keiji’s concept of his field of consciousness/reason versus the field of sunyata (emptiness).
-Both Nishitani and Ueda have been following in the footsteps of Nishida’s concept of “basho” (place, locus) in using a spatial metaphor to convey what Mahayana Buddhism conveys as a contrast between conventional and absolute truths.
-What was originally associated with a level of awakening – the non-enlightened versus the enlightened mind, so, related our level of practice and realisation -, is now represented as existing at all times, whether we see it or not, which is congruent with the Buddhist doctrine which describes it as the non-actualised versus the actualised aspect of our original enlightenment.
-I find that in the West, Iain McGilchrist’s contrast between the right and the left hemisphere parallels a similar contrast, and provides neurobiological data that correlates with it.
+On the other hand, it is clear that Ueda is also rearticulating Nishitani Keiji’s concept of the field of consciousness/reason versus the field of sunyata (emptiness).
+Both Nishitani and Ueda have been following in the footsteps of Nishida’s concept of “basho” (place, locus) in using a spatial metaphor to convey what Mahayana Buddhism describes as a contrast between conventional and absolute truths.
+What was originally associated with a level of awakening – the non-enlightened versus the enlightened mind, according to your level of practice and realisation -, is now represented as existing at all times, whether we see it or not, which is congruent with the Buddhist doctrine which describes it as the non-actualised versus the actualised aspect of our original enlightenment.

 Within Ueda’s philosophy, Bret Davis notes that there is a direct relation between Ueda’s description of the inseparable movement of “exiting language and then exiting into language,” and the description of his idea of “being-in-the-Twofold World,” which he also called the “two-layered being-in-the-world.”
 In Ueda’s words: